- Classes taught in French

 TOTAL CONTACT HOURS AVAILABLE PER SEMESTER

 This program is designed to help students who want to study abroad in Grenoble improve their written and spoken French (via grammar, vocabulary and language activities), as well as increase the students’ knowledge of various areas of French culture and civilization including: literature, history, cinema, arts, politics and economics, and business.
 API has included the European Framework language level designations below to help students estimate which level they might place into and to be aware of the levels that can appear on their transcript.
-Note: 4 years of high school French generally equals 1 semester of college level French.
 The CUEF levels correspond to those of the European Framework.

 INTERMEDIATE – LOW ADVANCED STUDENTS

-Intermediate levels students can earn up to 18 U.S. credit hours per semester.
-Students spend approximately ten hours per week in their language course, two hours per week in the Translation course or the Vocabulary Improvement course, and six hours per week in “elective option” culture classes.
-Students may choose four “elective option” courses.
+Intermediate levels students can earn up to 20 U.S. credit hours per semester.
+Students spend approximately ten hours per week in their language course, two hours per week in the Translation course or the Vocabulary Improvement course, and 6-10 hours per week in “elective option” culture classes.
+Students may choose three or four “elective option” courses.

 ADVANCED – HIGH ADVANCED STUDENTS

-EUROPEAN FRAMEWORK LEVEL B1.7-B2.9 = 5 TO 6 SEMESTERS OF COLLEGE LEVEL FRENCH
+EUROPEAN FRAMEWORK LEVEL B1.7-B2.9 = 4 TO 5 SEMESTERS OF COLLEGE LEVEL FRENCH

-Advanced level students can earn up to 16 U.S. credit hours per semester.
-Students spend approximately six hours per week in their French language course, two hours per week in the Translation course, two hours per week in the Techniques of Written Expression course and six hours per week in “elective option” culture classes.
-Students may choose four “elective option” courses.
+Advanced level students can earn up to 18 U.S. credit hours per semester.
+Students spend approximately six hours per week in their French language course, two hours per week in the Translation course, two hours per week in the Techniques of Written Expression course and 6-10 hours per week in “elective option” culture classes.
+Students may choose three or four “elective option” courses.

-EUROPEAN FRAMEWORK LEVEL C1 = NEAR FLUENCY IN FRENCH LANGUAGE
+EUROPEAN FRAMEWORK LEVEL C1 = AT LEAST 5 SEMESTERS OF FRENCH LANGUAGE

-Superior level students can earn a maximum of 17 U.S. credits per semester.
-Students spend approximately six hours per week in their French language course and up to three hours per week in “elective option” culture classes (students may choose two from the list).
-Students may then select up to 8 hours of courses from the Travaux Dirigés at UFR (Unity of Formation and Research) in the subjects of literature, language or language studies.
-UFR courses are university classes with French students and require students to complete a research paper.
+Superior level students can earn a maximum of 18 U.S. credits per semester.
+Students spend approximately six hours per week in their French language courses (comprised of Translation and Techniques of Written Expression) and up to 6-10 hours per week in “elective option” culture classes (students may choose three from the list).
+Students will also have to write and defend a thesis paper at the end of the semester.
+Students have the option to audit a French class with French students (contact your Program Manager for a list of options).